Russell Wilson and Pete Carroll, ever the optimists, were bit by reality in the Seahawks’ loss to the Rams

 Yet Sunday’s performance by Wilson was so far out of character as to be startling.
 He threw two interceptions, one of them in the end zone on a particularly galling decision from the Rams 22 that caused Carroll, the quarterback’s staunchest defender, to say, “He does miraculous things often.
 That wasn’t one of them.”

 The alarming part is that it continued a trend of uncharacteristic turnovers for Wilson, whose care with the ball has been a hallmark from virtually Day 1.
-He threw another, backbreaking interception in the fourth quarter — right after taking a delay-of-game penalty that turned a third-and-4 into third-and-9.
+He threw another, backbreaking interception in the fourth quarter — right after taking a delay-of-game penalty that turned a third-and-four into third-and-nine.
 Earlier in the fourth quarter, Wilson abetted another critical turnover when he couldn’t field a low snap by fill-in center Kyle Fuller, and the Rams pounced on the muffed ball.

-That’s 10 official turnovers credited to Wilson in the last four games.
+That’s 10 official turnovers credited to Wilson in the past four games.
 He now has 10 interceptions for the season through nine games.
 In his career, he’s never had more than 11 in a full season.

 Seahawks’ defensive back Jamal Adams said he told Wilson right after the game, “You’re the Chosen One.
 I don’t want anyone else as a quarterback.”